Migraine and headaches: nature and symptom picture

 Its optimal function is in pH of 7.2 and can be inhibited by chelating agents such as cianida reagents or carbonyl sulphide as the aminoguanidine.

-Activity of the diamine oxidase: migraine and other vascular headaches caused by deficit of DAO
+Activity of the diamine oxidase: migraine and headaches caused by deficit of DAO

 Not all individuals have the same enzymatic DAO activity.
 This is also not remains constant in each individual, because it can be conditioned by a variety of factors that cause a blockage of the same or that there is a situation of excess of histamine that motivates an overall decrease of its activity on a temporary basis.